SoftInstigate/maven-aws-docker/README.md

 docker run -it --rm --entrypoint "ecs-cli" softinstigate/maven-aws
 ```

-### Check the installed versions
+### Print the installed versions

-To chekl the version of each installed tool, you can run the `startup.sh` script:
+To print the version of each installed tool, you can run the `startup.sh` script:

 ```bash
 docker run -it --rm --entrypoint="./startup.sh" softinstigate/maven-aws